SimonXIX/personal_server_docker/README.md

 ## SSL

 The Sandstorm server is SSL secured.
 This was done by setting up a wildcard certificate for the simonxix.com domain name (https://medium.com/@utkarsh_verma/how-to-obtain-a-wildcard-ssl-certificate-from-lets-encrypt-and-setup-nginx-to-use-wildcard-cfb050c8b33f) and then setting up Sandstorm with Nginx for reverse proxy (https://docs.sandstorm.io/en/latest/administering/reverse-proxy/).

+### Lego

+As of 2024-08-29, all SSL certificates are managed using Lego.
+This runs Let's Encrypt requests and automates the process of adding DNS records for domain challenges.

+This runs using:

+`docker compose -f /home/simonxix/docker/lego/docker-compose.yml up lego-renew`

+All SSL certificates are now kept in the directory /etc/letsencrypt/lego_cert_store which is mirrored as a volume in the Nginx webserver Docker container.

+### deprecated SSL process

 Run this command to get an SSL certificate from Let's Encrypt: